JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

    </def>
    <def title="CocoaPods">
         <p>Make sure you have the <a href="https://guides.cocoapods.org/using/getting-started.html#installation">CocoaPods dependency manager</a> installed.</p>
         <note><p>We recommend using the latest Kotlin version.
-If your current version is earlier than 1.7.0, you should also install the <a href="https://github.com/square/cocoapods-generate#installation"><code>cocoapods-generate</code> plugin</a>.</p></note>
+If your current version is earlier than 1.7.0, you'll need to additionally install the <a href="https://github.com/square/cocoapods-generate#installation"><code>cocoapods-generate</code> plugin</a> before proceeding.</p></note>
-        <p>If you don't have Ruby installed on your device or have issues with CocoaPods installation, use these guides:</p>
+        <p>If you don't have Ruby installed on your device, or you're experiencing problems installing CocoaPods and getting it to work, use these guides:</p>
         <list>
             <ul>
                <li><a href="https://www.ruby-lang.org/en/documentation/installation/">Installing Ruby</a>.
 You can install Ruby with Homebrew, RVM, or other package managers.</li>